JackGoble/BeatShaper/README-bac.md

-# Beat Shaper
+# Team Pandemonium

-This project is a fork/continuatiuon of a project started here: https://github.com/CSCI4850/S19-team0-project

-When provided a song, it uses a neural network to generate a playable BeatSaber beatmaps for it.
-The model is currently only being trained on beatmaps that are of Expert and ExpertPlus difficulty and are highly rated within the www.beatsaver.com community.
+This project uses a neural network to generate a beatmap for a given song.
+The model is trained on beatmaps that are of expert difficulty and are highly rated within the www.beatsaver.com community.

-Please note, this is a pet project and a work-in-progress.
-While functional, the beatmaps generated leave much to be desired.

 ## Getting Started
 Before you can run this project, you will need to install some programs and dependencies.